 In contrast to Prager’s carefully orchestrated scenes the gallery also has an exhibition of work by the British documentary photographer Tish Murther.
 Works 1976 – 1991 (until October 14) reveals Murther’s mission to document the social instability and deprivation in Britain, while living it herself.

-Royal Academy of Arts – Serpentine Galleries – Somerset House – Sir John Soane’s Museum
+Royal Academy of Arts – Saatchi Gallery – Serpentine Galleries – Sir John Soane’s Museum

 Charlie Brown at Somerset House

-In the autumn there’s the first UK exhibition of acclaimed South African artist, Athi-Patra Ruga.
+This autumn at Somerset House there’s the first UK exhibition of acclaimed South African artist, Athi-Patra Ruga.
 Of Gods, Rainbows and Omissions (October 4 – January 7 2019) brings together a trio of recent works to showcase his diverse and vibrant artworks exploring a mythical utopia.

 An ever-popular cartoon is celebrated later in the year in Good Grief, Charlie Brown!
 (October 25 – March 3 2019).
 The exhibition features work by artists who have been inspired by Charles M. Schulz’ beloved cartoon Peanuts, alongside original strips rarely seen in the UK.